GautamDeepak/IRS/IRS_Prac_02.md

 **Question:** *How many bands did this data have and what are their spatial resolution?*

 5. Rename the default variable name "image" to anything you like.
 The naming convention is that the name should be short but descriptive enough for you to understand when you revisit this script later in the future.
 Here we will rename the image "theSRTM".
+This means we agreed with the GEE environment that "theSRTM" refers to the SRTM elevation dataset.

 ![Figure 5.
 Rename image](Figures/Prac02_Rename.png)